gdbooks/GameAI/README.md

 #### Selectors

-A __selector__ is a set of behaviours any one of which must compleate for the selector to succeed.
-If any child succeeds, the selector immediateley succeeds.
+A __selector__ is a set of behaviors any one of which must complete for the selector to succeed.
+If any child succeeds, the selector immediately succeeds.

 ![Selectpr](Chapter01/selector.png)